 Student released, 2 coaches remain hospitalized after Mount Pleasant ISD bus wreck

-Student released, 2 coaches remain hospitalized after Mount Plea - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Van Bowen, Mt.
-Pleasant school bus driver, is credited with saving the kids by avoiding a head on collision.
+Student released, 2 coaches remain hospitalized after Mount Plea - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Van Bowen, Mt.

 Comments